samsonos/php_upload/readme.md

 }
 ```

-To create file upload you need to create class \samson\upload\Upload, constructor of which can have three parameters.
+To create file upload you need to create class \samson\upload\Upload, constructor of which can have three parameters.<br />
-First parameter is array of allowable file extensions for uploading file.
+First parameter is array of allowable file extensions for uploading file.<br />
 Second is array of parameters for your callback functions.
-They can be used if you are using module configuration.
+They can be used if you are using module configuration.<br />

 The third one is configuration class.
 This is system parameter which default value is m('upload').
 Better do not specify it, if you are working with simple upload module.